Judge Peterson's order #2, #3,& #4 page 118 includes early voting

 City-County Building in the Clerk’s office

-All nine City of Madison libraries start September 26 and have six weeks of early voting.
-Early voting is available for almost all the hours that the libraries are open.
+All nine City of Madison libraries have early voting available for almost all the hours that the libraries are open.
 The only exception is the last 30 minutes before the library closes.
+This includes Saturdays, and also Sundays for the libraries (Central, Pinney, and Sequoya) that are open on Sundays.

 You will need to show acceptable ID when voting early.